 Organized tour from Split to Krka National Park last 11 hours and starts from Riva in Split on the designated meeting point.
-The price of the Krka tour is Eur 60 per person and includes transportation to and from the park, entrance tickets to the park, insurance and the guide to accompany you on the tour.
+The average price of the Krka tour is around Eur 40 per person and includes transportation to and from the park, insurance and the guide to accompany you on the tour.

 We suggest you to bring camera as there are many opportunities to take breathtaking photos of nature, scenery, waterfalls, landmarks, attractions and people.
 You should also bring comfortable shoes for walking as well as some comfortable clothes.
-If you are planning to swim on the tour don’t forget to bring the swimsuit and a towel.
-It is always smart to have suncream and a pair of sunglasses if its a sunny summer day.
-We also recommend you to bring the clothes for change just in case.
+Swimming inside the National Park is forbidden from January 2021.
+It is important to preserve the nature and we always recommend to bring suncream and a pair of sunglasses if its a sunny summer day.

 In case you are visiting Krka National Park after summer it is advisable to bring some warm clothes as it can get chilly by the water.